Benunc/wp-old-post-date-remover/readme.txt

 1. Settings page (version 2.0)

 == Changelog ==
+= 3.0.7 =
+* updated for Divi compatibility
+* tested up to WordPress 5.2

 = 3.0.6 =
 * added `post-meta-date` for compatibility with the Rowling Theme